top of page

 IV.
 Fourth and the final stage in the process of becoming a fully ordained nun, a candidate receives Bhikshuni precepts for a second time from the Bhikshu Sangha.
 Each time a candidate receives precepts, he/she must be tested on the precepts, Buddhist scriptures, and other topics in accordance with Buddhist teachings.

-Renunciation for a Buddhist monk and nun is the process of relinquishing ties to the physical world.
-We relinquish from our household, material goods, live a life of chastity, and live without attachments.
+Renunciation for a Buddhist monk/nun is the process of relinquishing ties to the physical world.
+We relinquish our material goods and live a life without attachments.
+We relinquish from our household and live a life of chastity.

 WHAT is the difference between being a Buddhist Monk or Nun and being Buddha’s disciples (Lay-friends)?